tianzhi0549/FCOS/README.md

 ## Contributing to the project

-Any pull requests or issues are weclome.
+Any pull requests or issues are welcome.

 ## Citations
 Please consider citing our paper in your publications if the project helps your research.
 BibTeX reference is as follows.